metadata-research/yamz/README.md

     export FLASK_APP=yamz.py FLASK_RUN_PORT=5001
     flask db init

+## Data for importing, exporting, staging, evaluating, etc.

+Data tables (eg, terms under admin, upload directory) have been put in metadata-research/yzdat Github repo separate from the yamz code repo.

+## Automated testing

+Minimal so far (see .gitub/workflows/).

 ## Development Environment
 The development environment for YAMZ should be set up as follows: